The Upland Soul

 Like most here, I spend almost the entirety of the months of September through February puttering around the wilds with guns clattering around in the back of my truck.
 So many guns.
 America.

-The $10 Walmart Specials are fine for a few seasons until the heat and the UV in the Mojave desert starts breaking them down, or unless you live somewhere where precipitation is an actual, recurring concern.
+The $10 Walmart Special cases are fine for a few seasons until the heat and the UV in the Mojave desert starts breaking them down, or unless you live somewhere where precipitation is an actual, recurring concern.
 When you have a few grand into your rifle setup and a hard-won tag in your pocket, the last thing you want is some gear issue caused by improper transportation — broken scopes, shifted zeroes, or water intrusion being at the forefront of my mind.

 The Value Proposition